-We cannot comment on how your feelings and thinking impact your behaviors, since in the questionnaire you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+We cannot comment on your thinking about this topic, since in the questionnaire you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+That said, your answers in the questionnaire indicate that you are also a pragmatic person that likes clarity in life.